-The first module to execute is Catchment area.
+The first module to execute is Catchment area (in some SAGA versions it is called Flow accumulation (Top Down)).
 You can use anyone of the others named Catchment area.
 They have different algorithms underneath, but the results are basically the same.